 This Choir is open to all adults who enjoy sharing their musical talent during worship each Sunday.
-The choir rehearses 7:30-9:00 p.m. each Wednesday (6:30-8:00pm when Wednesdays@FPC is not in session).
+The choir rehearses Wednesdays 7:00–8:30 p.m.

 Children’s and Youth Choirs

 - The Treble Choir consists of singers in grades 3 through 5.
-The choir sings in worship services once a month and is led by Cora Winstead.
-Rehearsals are on Sunday mornings at 9:30 a.m. as part of the Children’s Ministry.
+The choir sings in worship services once a month and is led by Kelly Holst.
+Rehearsals are on Sunday mornings at 10:15 a.m. as part of the Sunday School hour (Children’s Ministry).

 - The Cherub Choir is for young singers in grade 2 or below.
-The choir sings in worship services once a month and is led by Cora Winstead.
-Rehearsals are on Sunday mornings at 9:30 a.m. as part of the Children’s Ministry.
+The choir sings in worship services once a month and is led by Kelly Holst.
+Rehearsals are on Sunday mornings at 10:15 a.m. as part of the Sunday School hour (Children’s Ministry).

 Kemp Concert Series